rancher/docs/content/rke/v0.1.x/en/config-options/example-yamls/_index.md

 # The kubernetes version used.
 For now, this should match the version defined in rancher/types defaults map: https://github.com/rancher/types/blob/master/apis/management.cattle.io/v3/k8s_defaults.go#L14
 kubernetes_version: v1.10.1-rancher1

-# addons are deployed using kubernetes jobs.
+# add-ons are deployed using kubernetes jobs.
 RKE will give up on trying to get the job status after this timeout in seconds..
 addon_job_timeout: 30
 # If set, this is the cluster name that will be used in the kube config file
 # Default value is "local"